-- The Head of Paid Service Chief Executive - The Chief Financial Officer (CFO) Corporate Director Resources - The Monitoring Officer Corporate Director Community (April September), with the Director of Streetscape taking this role for an interim period from 1 October 2019.
+- The Head of Paid Service Chief Executive - The Chief Financial Officer (CFO) Corporate Director Resources - The Monitoring Officer Head of Legal Services (the Corporate Director Streetscape took this role between October 2019 and June 2020)

 The Head of Paid Service leads and takes responsibility for the running of the local authority on a day to day basis.
 The role requires the Chief Executive to work closely with elected Members to ensure strong and visible leadership and direction, ensure staff adhere to the strategic aims of the Authority and follow the direction set by elected Members.
 The Chief Executive acts as the principal policy advisor to elected Members, delivers the political objectives set by elected Members, leads and develops strong partnerships across the local community to achieve improved outcomes and better public services for local people, and oversees service development and all aspects of management within the Council.